waldirio/launchpad-app/README.md

 /Users/wpinheir/terminator.app/Contents/MacOS
 ```

 After that, you could open your `Finder`, pick the folder, drag and drop over your Applications.
-This will install your new script, and after that, you should be good to go, clicking on your `Launchpad` and clicking over your `terminator` application.
+This will install your new script, and after that, you should be good to move on, clicking on your `Launchpad` and clicking over your `terminator` application.

 Please, let me know if you have additional questions or concerns.
 <br>Waldirio